stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 - `invalid-mining-job-token`
 - `invalid-job-param-value-{}` - `{}` is replaced by a particular field name from `DeclareMiningJob` message
+- `invalid-prevhash`: tip mismatch
+- `invalid-block`: the block is invalid (no missing transactions were requested)
+- `invalid-block-after-missing-txs`: after applying the result of `ProvideMissingTransactions.Success` the block is invalid

 ### 6.4.7 `ProvideMissingTransactions` (Server->Client)